-After working as instructors and naturalist dive-guides in Japanese and non-Japanese environments for a few years, in day-trip and liveaboard settings mainly in Indonesia (Komodo, central Raja Ampat), Mexico (sea of Cortez) and Thailand (Andaman Sea), we decided to settle down in Japan, we are now based.
+After working as instructors and naturalist dive-guides in Japanese and non-Japanese environments for a few years, in day-trip and liveaboard settings mainly in Indonesia (Komodo, central Raja Ampat), Mexico (sea of Cortez), Thailand (Andaman Sea), Maldives (South-Ari) and Palau, we decided to settle down in Japan, we are now based.

 We created this website on a personal and non-commercial basis, to share useful information on the riches of diving in Japan, along with our own perspectives on diving cultures, based on our practical experience as active divers and dive professionals.

 BlueJapan.org consists of general information pages on diving in Japan, and also a more fluid and personal blog section, updated as we go along.